encoredev/encore/docs/develop/mocking.md

 Encore comes with built-in support for mocking out APIs and services, which makes it easier to test your application in isolation.

-## Mocking APIs
+## Mocking Endpoints

-Let's say you have a function that calls an external API in our `products` service:
+Let's say you have an endpoint that calls an external API in our `products` service:

 ```go
 //encore:api private